ozkancimenli/mechanic_shop_api/README.md

     ticket_id
     start_date
 ```
-- Assigning a mechanic → new row with start_date.
+- Assigning a mechanic → new row with start_date

-- Removing a mechanic → row is deleted.
+- Removing a mechanic → row is deleted

 ## 🛠️ Example Requests
 # Create Mechanic